 Pavilion rentals are first come-first served.
 Reservations for the 2017 year are currently being accepted during normal business hours at the Timbers of Eureka front desk.
 Pavilions are $25.00 for Eureka Residents and $50.00 for non-residents.
 Dates will not be booked with out the completed pavilion reservation application and rental fee.
 Parks open at 8 a.m. (except Kircher Park which opens at 7:00 a.m.).
 All parks close at dusk.

-Berry Park (401 Forby Road): This 23.10 acres park across from Forby Estates Subdivision is Eureka’s newest park.
-The park features two pavilions with electricity and grills, a restroom, open green space, accessible 1/3 mile loop trail and trail connection to Eureka High School and a state of the art playground.
+Berry Park (401 Forby Road): This 23.10 acre park across from Forby Estates Subdivision is Eureka’s newest park.
+The park features two pavilions with electricity and grills, restrooms, open green space, accessible 1/3 mile loop trail and trail connection to Eureka High School and a state of the art playground.

-Bowlby Park (807 Williams Drive): This 2.72 acres is nestled in the Augustine Heights Subdivision and contains a playground featuring a playground with a slide, bridge, and a fireman’s pole all on synthetic surfacing.
+Bowlby Park (807 Williams Drive): This 2.72 acre is nestled in the Augustine Heights Subdivision and contains a playground featuring a playground with a slide, bridge and a fireman’s pole all on synthetic surfacing.
 The park also contains a swing set with an inclusive swing.

-Flat Creek Trail: The trail runs from Legion Park to Kircher Park and has a conection to Route 66 State Park.
+Flat Creek Trail: The trail runs from Legion Park to Kircher Park and has a connection to Route 66 State Park.